benjamincrozat/content/posts/using-this-when-not-in-object-context.md

 As you can see, we are trying to call `baz()`, which is a non-static method, from a static method.

-As mentionned above, we need to:
+As mentioned above, we need to:
 1. Remove the `static` keyword from `bar()`'s declaration;
 2. Create an instance of `Foo` and call `bar()` from there.